BloomTech-Labs/citrics-fe-c/README.md

     * start - starts the production server after a build is created
     * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them

+## Libaries and other info

+- Ant Design: Many of the components were built using AntDesign.
+Learn more about AntDesign [here](https://ant.design/components/overview/)
+- Styling: Styling was done using a combination of LESS and Javascript.
+We found it useful to override the AntDesign default styles with LESS by targeting the AntDesign classes
+- Media Breakpoints: Media Breakpoints were done using react-break.
+Learn more about react-break [here](https://www.npmjs.com/package/react-break)
+-Redux - Redux was used for global state management

+## File Organization

+-Canvases - Canvases are custom built layouts - they are NOT Ant Design.
+Use them to create new pages by passing in components, as needed.
+-Inline Styles - Each component folder has its own styles.js.
+These are inline styles being passed directly into the component.
+You can also edit styles from styles.less
+- State Management - Find all of your Redux actions/reducers in the state folder

+## Design Files and User Flow

+-View our Figma designs and user flow outline on [Whimsical](https://whimsical.com/BrfVjttdRNhp7sbVNgKKNu)

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.